mend/renovate-ce-ee/docs/configuration-github.md

 ## Configure Renovate Core

-The core Renovate OSS functionality can be configured using environment variables (e.g. `RENOVATE_XXXXXX`) or via a `config.js` file that you mount inside the WhiteSource Renovate container to `/usr/src/app/config.js`.
+The core Renovate OSS functionality can be configured using environment variables (e.g. `RENOVATE_XXXXXX`) or via a `config.js` file that you mount inside the Mend Renovate container to `/usr/src/app/config.js`.

 **npm Registry** If using your own npm registry, you may find it easiest to update your `docker-compose.yml` to include a volume that maps an `.npmrc` file to `/home/ubuntu/.npmrc`.
 The RC file should contain `registry=...` with the registry URL your company uses internally.
 This will allow Renovate to find shared configs and other internally published packages.